Happy Father’s Day to the two men who made me who I am.

 The second restored image is the high school senior portrait of my adopted dad Steve Baronian – Santa Maria High, Santa Maria, California – Class of 1962.

 Dad raised me from age two and instilled in me some of the core values I still live by to this day.
-Even after my mother and he split when I was 12, I was molded and shaped by this man’s values.
-They have literally kept me alive throughout the years.
+Even after my mother and he split when I was 12, I was shaped by this man’s values.
+They have kept me alive throughout the years.

-For instance, take this note Dad gave me when I was a kid in 1983 – I was in third grade:
+For instance, take this note Dad gave me in 1983 – I was in third grade:

-This was scripture to me for years.
-Obviously it carried a lot of meaning to me as a young man – I’ve held onto it all these decades later.
+This was scripture to me throughout my childhood and adolescence.
+Obviously it carried a lot of meaning to me – I’ve held onto it all these decades later.

-When I met my father at age 12, he told me something that took some humility and perhaps some vulnerability on his behalf.
-It’s something I think I never told my dad.
+When I met my biological father at age 12, he told me something that took some humility and perhaps some vulnerability on his behalf.
+It’s something I think I never told my dad (aka The Man Who Raised Me).

 “I sure would like to shake his hand,” my father said.